Jose Altuve Preview, Player Props: Astros vs. Yankees

 Jose Altuve At The Plate

-- Altuve has had at least one RBI in 32.8% of his games this season (21 of 64), with two or more RBI seven times (10.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- Altuve has an RBI in 21 of 65 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in four contests.

-- In 38 of 64 games this season, he has scored, and 14 of those games included multiple runs.
+- He has scored in 38 games this year, with multiple runs 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.